CodeWithKyrian/astrotrader/resources/demo_script.md

 ## New User Experience (45 seconds)

-For new players, the first login automatically creates an embedded Solana wallet.
-This happens completely behind the scenes – no seed phrases to write down, no browser extensions to install.
+Since I'm a new player, my first login triggers our application to automatically create an embedded Solana wallet.
+We've designed our application to do this completely behind the scenes – no seed phrases to write down, no browser extensions to install.

-*[Show the wallet initialization prompt if new user]*
+*[Show the wallet initialization process occurring automatically]*

-With just one click, Civic creates a secure, non-custodial wallet that the player truly owns.
+With our implementation of Civic Auth, the game creates a secure, non-custodial wallet that I truly own without me having to do anything.

-New players are then prompted to claim their starting "Galactic Credits" – our in-game currency.
+Now I'm prompted to claim my starting "Galactic Credits" – the in-game currency I'll need to play.

 *[Show the "Claim Starting Package" prompt]*

 Let me explain what's happening here: Galactic Credits aren't just arbitrary game points – they're actual SPL tokens on the Solana blockchain.
-When players claim their starting package, real tokens are transferred to their embedded wallet.
+When I claim my starting package, real tokens are transferred to my embedded wallet.

+*[Show the confirmation and updated GC balance of 1000]*

+Great!
+I now have 1000 Galactic Credits to start playing with.
+Let me verify this is a real blockchain token.

+*[Switch to browser tab with Solscan and search for the wallet address]*

+Here on Solscan, you can see my wallet now has those 1000 Galactic Credits tokens.
+This is a real SPL token on the Solana blockchain, not just a number in a database.

+*[Switch back to game]*

 ## Returning User Experience (15 seconds)

-For returning players like me, the experience is even smoother.
-Civic Auth recognizes me, connects to my embedded wallet, and the game loads my last saved state – all in seconds, with no manual wallet connection required.
+For returning players, the experience is even smoother.
+Civic Auth recognizes them, connects to their embedded wallet, and the game loads their last saved state – all in seconds, with no manual wallet connection required.

-*[Show the game loading with existing player data]*

 ## Game Interface & Mechanics (30 seconds)